volodymyrhudyma/blog/content/blog/2020-04-28-var-let-and-const-in-javascript-what-is-the-difference.md

 ---
 **Important note:** We are not taking into account **[hoisting](/2020-04-30-hoisting-in-javascript/)** in this article as it is a more advanced JavaScript concept.

-## You probably know the "var" keyword
+## You Probably Know The "var" Keyword

 During a long time, `var` keyword was a king in JavaScript world.
 You didn't yet have to bother about how to declare a variable, but how to choose the perfect name for it.